hmcts/div-document-generator-client/README.md

     2. Start the test with AAT config using `./gradlew clean functional`

-**IMPORTANT:** If you update content in [templates](https://github.com/hmcts/rdo-docmosis-templates), you will likely need to re-generate PDFs by running the ignored test `PDFGenerationTest.ignoreMe_updateGeneratedPdfs`.
+**IMPORTANT:** If you update content in [templates](https://github.com/hmcts/rdo-docmosis-templates), you will most likely need to re-generate PDFs you changed by running the ignored test `PDFGenerationTest.ignoreMe_updateGeneratedPdfs`.
-The generated PDFs will be placed into `src/integrationTest/resources/documentgenerator/documents/regenerated`.
+The generated PDFs will need to be placed into `src/integrationTest/resources/documentgenerator/documents/regenerated`.

 These PDFs are used in integration tests, and you will use them to replace files in `src/integrationTest/resources/documentgenerator/documents/pdfoutput`.

 Pipeline uses `pdfoutput` in its tests, so you will need to replace `pdfoutput` PDFs with the newly `regenerated` PDFs of the templates you have changed.
 Make sure you have followed steps above, and are able to run functional tests.

+(**NOTE:** In some of the latest IntelliJ versions, it is no longer enough to just remove the `@Ignore` in `PDFGenerationTest.ignoreMe_updateGeneratedPdfs`.
+Maybe this will change in the future, but right now an additional step is required, each changed PDF needs to be specified in the
+`PDFGenerationTest.testData()` method as strings.
+Then remove `@Ignore` and run the whole `GenerateDraftPDFTest` test in IntelliJ.)

 **Unit tests**